Crash course: Inflation. (added September 2021)

 - Price and wage controls.

-- Forced savings schemes, designed to suck up excess liquidity.
-These savings schemes may be described as pensions schemes, emergency funds, war funds, or something similar.
+- Forced savings schemes are designed to suck up excess liquidity.
+These savings schemes may be described as pensions, emergencies, war, or similar.

 The money is already there...we just need more velocity to start Hyperinflation.